 Polynesian Spa

-Rotorua is all about the hot springs and thermal activity, so what better on a Friday night after work than to hit the spa.
-Polynesian Spa is the original thermal experience and sits right in the city centre by the lake.
+Rotorua is all about the hot springs and thermal activity, so what better on a Friday night after work that to hit the spa.
+Polynesian Spa is the original thermal experience, right in the city centre by the lake.
 I opted for the Deluxe Pools experience and I couldn’t fault it.
-The pools overlook the lake and I was there as the sun was setting.
-Stunning!
-There were a few pools to choose from including a cold plunge pool.
+It overlooked the lake as the sun was setting and there were a few pools to choose from including a cold plunge pool.
 Don’t miss this one.

 Have a Thai Massage

-Now many would probably recommend booking in for a spa treatment at the Polynesian Spa, but I found that there were a lot of Thai Massage places in Rotorua, so I decided to have a Thai massage instead one as the price was much better.
+Now many would probably recommend booking in for a spa treatment at the Polynesian Spa, but I found that there were a lot of Thai Massage places in Rotorua, so I decided to check out one of these instead because the price was much better value.
 I did not regret this, I had an outstanding Thai massage at The Studio which was $75 for one hour rather than the $185 that it would have been at the spa.
-Now I’m sure both are worth doing, but I really enjoyed The Studio.
-I had a very relaxing authentic Thai massage and would highly recommend it.
+Now I’m sure both are worth doing, but I really enjoyed The Studio and would highly recommend it!

 Walk around the Blue Lake (Lake Tikitapu)